Ecopsychology

 Its significance is immense since it allows one to combine all the chakras into one complex with a spacious corridor.
 Working with it also allows one to perform crystallization of the consciousness in the subtle eons, in which this meridian exists, up to the volume of the body.

-Cleansing the middle meridian and its walls leads to further health improvement.
+Cleansing the middle meridian and its walls results in further health improvement.

 The next principal stage is moving the consciousness into the energy cocoon that surrounds the body and crystallization of the consciousness in its volume.